Sample Answer

 Aviation Environmental Issues

-Select a major U.S. commercial airport that is considered to have noise issues.
-Assess the effectiveness of the airport in addressing its noise problem
+Select a significant U.S. commercial airport that is considered to have noise issues.
+Assess the effectiveness of the airport in addressing its noise problem.

 The Miami International Airport Noise Abatement Program

-One of the primary environmental issues associated with the establishment of aviation is noise pollution.
-Airport authorities must find a balancing act between maximizing the airport’s capacity and minimizing the negative impacts on the environment caused by such establishments.
-Noise can have profound negative effects on the physical, social well-being, psychological, quality of life, and health of humans (Sameh & Scavuzzi, 2016).
+One of the primary environmental issues associated with establishing aviation is noise pollution.
+Airport authorities must find a balancing act between maximizing the airport’s airports and minimizing the negative environmental impacts caused by such establishments.
+Noise can have profound adverse effects on the physical, social well-being, psychological, quality of life, and health of humans (Sameh & Scavuzzi, 2016).
 Miami International Airport is one such airport that has been faced with numerous cases of noise pollution by the surrounding community.
-The Miami-Dade County Commission received a proposal to create an Aircraft Noise Abatement Advisory Board to help in coming up with ways to reduce the impact of noise from airplanes on the neighborhood.
+The Miami-Dade County Commission received a proposal to create an Aircraft Noise Abatement Advisory Board to help develop ways to reduce the impact of noise from aeroplanes on the neighbourhood.
 As such, working with ICAO and FAA, the board devised measures that have at least helped reduce the amount of noise that reaches the inhabitants of the locality surrounding the airport (Ortiz, 2008).

-The Miami-Dade Aviation Department has, over the years, developed the procedures for noise control and operational guidelines that have been implemented at the Miami International Airport.
+Over the years, the Miami-Dade Aviation Department has developed the procedures for noise control and operational guidelines implemented at the Miami International Airport.
 These have successfully abated airport and aircraft noise.
-A consideration of the new arrival and departure procedures at the MIA has been one such measure to lessen the noise exposure for the residential neighborhoods.
-This includes moving the aircraft quickly away from the runways and flying directly over points that minimize the overflight of residential areas.
-Moreover, flights in residential areas are required to fly at an altitude that has considerably low noise reaching the residences.
-This is covered in the chartered visual approach procedures that require flights to fly higher over communities around the Miami International Airport when approaching to landing.
+Considering the MIA’s new arrival and departure procedures has been one such measure to lessen the noise exposure for the residential neighbourhoods.
+This includes moving the aircraft away from the runways and flying directly over points that minimize the overflight of residential areas.
+Moreover, flights in residential areas must fly at an altitude with considerably low noise reaching the residences.
+This is covered in the chartered visual approach procedures that require flights to fly higher over communities around the Miami International Airport when approaching landing.

 At the airport, the MIA noise abatement authority necessitated the installation of an area in the airfield where all run-ups are carried.
 This area is surrounded by a state-of-the-art sound suppressant wall that reduces the sound of the engine maintenance operations at the airport.
-Run-up operations are also carried out during the day to lower instances of disturbances to the residents in the neighborhoods at night.
-A noise barrier was also constructed in the north of the airport and was effective in reducing the noise to the residential areas within 500 feet of the wall by 10 decibels.
-This helped lower the noise from engine rolling, ground activity, taxing, and take-off.
+Run-up operations are also carried out during the day to lower disturbances to the residents in the neighbourhoods at night.
+A noise barrier was also constructed north of the airport, effectively reducing the noise to the residential areas within 500 feet of the wall by 10 decibels.
+This helped lower engine rolling, ground activity, taxing, and take-off noise.

 References

 Miami-Dade Aviation Department.
 (2015).
-Plne facts about aircraft noise.
+Plane facts about aircraft noise.
 Miami-Dade: Miami International Airport.

 Sameh, M. M., & Scavuzzi, J. (2016).
 Environmental sustainability measures for air[orts.
 Occasional paper, McGill.